itplr-kosit/validator-configuration-xrechnung/docs/development.md

 ### CEN Integration Tests

-The correctnes of the whole validation process depends mostly on Schematron rules as implemented by CEN.
+The correctness of the whole validation process depends mostly on Schematron rules as implemented by CEN.
 Hence, we started to also test aspects of these rules.

 Currently, test instances are in `src/test/ubl-inv` and tested using `XML Mutate`.